jiabai/chrome-mcp-client-rpa/README.md

 - Check if the page has fully loaded

 **Connection Failed**:
-- Verify ChromeDriver is running on specified port
+- Verify Chrome is running with remote debugging enabled on port 9222
 - Check firewall settings
-- Ensure ChromeDriver version matches Chrome browser version
+- Ensure Chrome browser is responsive

 **Screenshot Save Failed**:
 - Ensure `output/` directory has write permissions